McKinsey & CompanyBharath Aiyer, Partner, McKinsey & Company

 Rich Leshner has been working in the DC space policy community for nearly two decades, with experience in the non-profit, government, and industry sectors.
 Rich’s NASA experience had him working on international projects for collaboration in exploration, managing a $150 million portfolio of innovative small business research, and working in the Administrator’s office.
 He worked for two years at the White House Office of Science and Technology Policy, where he supported the development of the 2010 National Space Policy as well as championed reforms to more fully integrate commercial space capabilities into national programs.
 Since 2014 Rich has been at Planet, the small satellite Earth observation data and analytics company based in California.
 Rich was previously Planet’s Vice President for Regulatory and Government Affairs, and is now the Executive Vice President of Planet Federal – Planet’s subsidiary for work with the U.S. government.
 Rich has a MS in Aeronautics and Astronautics from Stanford, and a PhD in Public Policy and Public Administration from George Washington.
 He lives in DC with his wife and daughter.

-Gilat Satellite NetworksDubi Lever, Director CTO, R&D Division, Gilat Satellite Networks
+Gilat Satellite NetworksDubi Lever, CTO, Gilat Satellite Networks

 Mr. Dubi Lever has been working within the Gilat R&D team for the last 24 years.
 He has served in senior positions spanning different fields of expertise – Hardware design, FPGA, communications algorithms, RF design and system architecture, as an engineer and as a manager.
 Over the years Dubi has been leading innovation within the company, initiating the development of new products.

-In the current role as CTO of the R&D division, Dubi is responsible for developing concepts of solutions for new technologies such as LEO constellations and beam hopping.
+In the current role as CTO, Dubi is responsible for developing concepts of solutions for new technologies such as LEO constellations and beam hopping.
 He is the co-author of five patents.

 Dubi holds a B.Sc.
 (Cum Laude) and M.Sc. in Electrical Engineering from Tel Aviv University